tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 > _IOException_ - on IO failure.

-__void writeErrorResponse(RPCError error, RPCRequest request, OutputStream responseStream) throws IOException__
+__boolean writeErrorResponse(RPCError error, RPCRequest request, OutputStream responseStream) throws IOException__

 >  Writes an error response.

+_Returns_

+> true if this call was handled and an error response was written.
+It returns false otherwise.

 _Parameters_